UCAS - The Complete Guide

-All students planning to study for an undergraduate degree in the UK must apply through UCAS – including home students (generally British and EU students) and international students (non-EU).
+All students planning to study for an undergraduate degree in the UK must apply through the Official UCAS Website, including home students (generally British and EU students) and international students (non-EU).
+The UCAS application procedure is as follows:

 1) Register and fill in personal details